andrewtholt/ficl/README.md

 ## Ficl ##

-A fork (of https://github.com/pahihu/ficl) which is a fork.
+A fork (of https://github.com/pahihu/ficl) which is a fork of the original ficl.

 This varaint has a number of changes that will save me some time.